charity-bit/news/README.md

 ## Description

-<p>New-zzz is an apllication that consumes news API to display news articles from various sources in different categories such as business, sports, entertainment ,health and technology </p>
+<p>New-zzz is an application that consumes news API to display news articles from various sources in different categories such as business, sports, entertainment ,health and technology </p>

 <p>See Live site <a href="#">here<a/> </p>